bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ## Input Type: Radio and Checkbox
 Every input HTML element object has properties.
 The property that we are particularly interested in is `.checked`, this is something every input type of radio and checkbox have.
 We can leverage this to our advantage to manage the different states of our animation.

 To give you a finer level of detail lets look at some simple code that I put together.
-I introduced an ID to each input element allowing me to quickly grab them from the DOM using JS.
+I quickly introduced an ID to each input element allowing me to quickly grab them from the DOM using JS.

 ```
 <input id='radio' type="radio">